 To support a simple and more consolidated network, several projects are being delivered focussing on both services and supporting infrastructure.
-Table 5 details the key projects intended to be implemented over the course of this RPTP.
+Table 5 (see next page) details the key projects intended to be implemented over the course of this RPTP.

 Table 5: Dunedin Network Key Projects